preciofishbone/OmniaDocsG2/blocks/search/index.rst

 Search Categories
 -------------------
-This option is available in Omnia 6.5 and later.
+The following is available here:

 .. image:: search-block-settings-categories.png